duaneking/duaneking/README.md

 Dear Recruiter,
   Thank you for your interest in my skills and services.
 I'm currently on the market because my prior employer was not what I was told.

 I'm not interested in non-FTE roles.
+Do not ask.

 I'm not interested in a commute or going to an office.
+Do not ask me to commute or travel.

-I'm not interested in relocation oof any kind.
+I'm not interested in relocation of any kind.
+Do not ask me to relocate.

 I'm not interested in working non-PST hours.
+Do not ask me to timeshift.

 I'm not interested in working over 45 hours a week.
+The World Health Organization says working too too many hours a week is harmful to my health.

 I do NOT have a gmail.
 Stop spamming people at a random gmail.
 Its not me.
 Stop telling people its me.
 I'm getting complaints.